stellarshenson/henryk-analysis/README.md

 ![Father's recordings for son](./.res/stories_from_father_to_son.webp)

-I am a loving father to my 3-year-old son, Henry, who has been alienated from me for over 2.5 years.
+I am a loving father to my 3.5-year-old son, Henry, who has been alienated from me for more than 3 years.
 Despite the challenging circumstances, I am determined to maintain a connection with him.
 This has led to a significant number of audio recordings and the development of this data science and automation project.

 ![Father's recordings for son](./.res/father_recordings_for_son4.WEBP)